 Green Spaces

 8.14 There are a number of important open areas within the village that not only make important contributions to the character and setting of the built environment, but also play important roles in providing space for recreation.
+The Green is a registered Village Green and, as such, is protected from development.
+The trees are protected by Preservation Orders and the area is actively managed by the Parish Council.
 Paragraph 76 of the NPPF states that “neighbourhood plans should be able to identify for special protection green areas of particular importance to them.
 By designating land as Local Green Space local communities will be able to rule out new development other than in very special circumstances.”
 Paragraph 77 states that the designation should only be used:

 where the green space is in reasonably close proximity to the community it serves;